History Files

 1180

 Henry Welf comes into conflict with the HRE, Frederick Barbarossa.
-Frederick dispossesses Henry of his lands and passes Bavaria to the Wittelsbachs.
-Following standard German practice, they often sub-divide their territory between brothers, with one always being dominant.
+Frederick dispossesses Henry of his lands and passes Bavaria to the Wittelsbachs while Saxony is divided.
+The County Palatine of Saxony is given to Louis III, landgrave of Thuringia (he promptly passes it onto his brother, the future Landgrave Herman I, in 1881).
+Following standard German practice, territory is often sub-divided between brothers, with one always being dominant, and the Bavarians and Saxons were no different.
 Subsidiary branches are not shown here (but are included in the counting of names, so there will appear to be gaps here).

 Duchy of Bavaria (Wittelsbachs)